 - Realize that each adult is likely to have his or her own ideas about what constitutes proper child rearing.
-Even when they seem to agree on the broad concepts, a little discussion is likely to yield important differences that must be resolved sooner rather than later.
+Even when they seem to agree on the broad concepts, a little discussion is likely to yield significant differences that must be resolved sooner rather than later.

-- Understand that in order for the children to receive full benefit from the parenting effort, there must be a united front between the birth parent and the step-parent – no exceptions.
+- Understand that for the children to receive full benefit from the parenting effort, there must be a united front between the birth parent and the step-parent - no exceptions.
 Anything less is not in the best interests of the children.

-- Accept that in order to create this united front, the adults must be totally honest with each other about their thoughts and feelings as they relate to their roles as parents and their place within the family unit.
+- Accept that to create this united front, the adults must be totally honest with each other about their thoughts and feelings as they relate to their roles as parents and their place within the family unit.

 Once the adults can agree to these foundational precepts, it is possible to begin creating the framework that will serve as the basic model for the blended family.
-It is important to note there is not one “right” model that is ideal for every situation.
+It is important to note there is not one 'right' model that is ideal for every situation.
 However, it is imperative that both adults are in harmony with one another if the home is to be a happy one.

 A Common Flaw in the Birth Parent's Perspective

 All too often, the birth parent makes an assumption that he or she will be first among equals.
-That is, the birth parent can and will over-ride decisions made by the step-parent without consulting the step-parent.
+That is, the birth parent can and will override decisions made by the step-parent without consulting the step-parent.

-An assumption of this kind is toxic to the function of the household and the well being of the children.
+An assumption of this kind is toxic to the function of the household and the well-being of the children.

-Whatever the two adults work out between themselves, the children must never have the impression that a step-parent possesses less authority than the birth parent.
+Whatever the two adults work out among themselves, the children must never have the impression that a step-parent possesses less authority than the birth parent.
 This means never correcting a step-parent in front of the children, and never reversing a decision unilaterally.
 Children are quick to pick up on discord between the adults and attempt to utilize that discord to get what they want.